FormidableLabs/victory-docs/src/pages/docs/common-props.md

 ### containerComponent

 The `containerComponent` prop takes a component instance which will be used to create a container element for standalone charts.
 If a `containerComponent` is not provided, the default `VictoryContainer` component will be used.
 Other Victory container components include:
+  - [VictoryBrushContainer][]
-  - [VictoryBrushContainer]
+  - [VictoryCursorContainer][]
-  - [VictoryCursorContainer]
+  - [VictorySelectionContainer][]
-  - [VictorySelectionContainer]
+  - [VictoryVoronoiContainer][]
-  - [VictoryZoomContainer]
+  - [VictoryZoomContainer][]
-  - hybrid containers may be created using the [createContainer] helper
+  - hybrid containers may be created using the [createContainer][] helper

 Victory container components all support `title` and `desc` props, which are intended to add accessibility to Victory components.
 The more descriptive these props are, the more accessible your data will be for people using screen readers.
 These props may be set by passing them directly to the supplied component.
 By default, all Victory container components render responsive `svg` elements using the `viewBox` attribute.
 To render a static container, set `responsive={false}` directly on the container instance supplied via the `containerComponent` prop.
-All Victory container components also render a `Portal` element that may be used in conjunction with [VictoryPortal] to force components to render above other children.
+All Victory container components also render a `Portal` element that may be used in conjunction with [VictoryPortal][] to force components to render above other children.

 Container components are suppied with the following props:
   - `domain`